 Audiences went mad for a fantastic school production of Alice in Wonderland.

-A cast of 23 took to the stage where they wowed audiences over two performances.
+A cast of 63 took to the stage at the Layard Theatre in Canford School where they wowed audiences over three nights.

-“The work that has gone into this production by both children and staff has been absolutely outstanding and the talent on show was amazing.”
+“The work that has gone into this production has been absolutely outstanding and the talent on show was amazing.

-“We are incredibly proud of every child who took part in the performance and all those who were involved in putting on such a tremendous show and I am extremely grateful to our dedicated team of staff who supported our cast and crew all the way.”
+“We are incredibly proud of every one who has been involved in putting on such a tremendous show and I’m extremely grateful to my staff who supported our cast and crew all the way.”

-Hightown, which is part of Inspire Learning Partnership, began pulling the show together six months ago.
+St Michael’s, which is part of Wimborne Academy Trust, began pulling the show together last autumn.

 Note to editors: For more information please contact Rachel Read, account director at Deep South Media, on 01202 534487.